robirr/HA-Mealie-Barcode-Scanner/README.md

     user_id: null
 ```
 The event data contains 2 values which can be used in the automation:
-- "device_id" gives the ID of the ESPHome device that sent the scan event.
+- ```device_id``` gives the ID of the ESPHome device that sent the scan event.
 This can be useful if you have more than one barcode scanning device and want to return the scanned value to the correct device or even behave differently depending upon where the event originated from.
-- "barcode" gives the value if the barcode that was scanned.
+- ```barcode``` gives the value if the barcode that was scanned.
 For most product barcodes this is a 13 digit number.

 Add a "Manual event" trigger to your automation and set the "Event type" to ```esphome.barcode_scan```.
 Optionally, to only trigger if the event came a specific device, add ```device_id: XXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX``` in the "Event data" field changing the XXX's to your device ID .